Roman London - What Lies Beneath

 - On foot discovering the best of Roman Londinium

 Destroyed during the rebellion by Boudica during the 1st Century AD, Roman Londinium was quickly rebuilt to become a flourishing town.
 In its heyday, the city was equipped with a fort, amphitheatre, large public baths, temples and substantial commercial facilities as befitted the capital of Roman Britain.
 Linking Britain to the rest of the Roman Empire and housing the substantial treasury, Londinium remained a wealthy town although its population gradually dwindled and a large defensive wall was built to surround the town.

-Guided tour of the Roman Gallery in the Museum of London, including such varied artefacts as marble sculpture from the Temple of Mithras, a pot of Roman face cream and a Roman leather bikini!
+10:15 - Enjoy a guided tour of the Roman Gallery.
+A host of varied artefacts are waiting to be found, including a marble sculpture from the Temple of Mithras, a pot of Roman face cream and even a Roman leather bikini!

 - Expert Guide Lecturer